 Make a double batch of this awesome sauce and freeze it to make another meal quick and easy in the future.
 I’ve now used this on spaghetti and in homemade ziti.
 The touch of brown sugar and lots of fresh basil add a wonderful faint sweetness that balances really well with the depth of the red wine (a must use ingredient).

 Don’t forget that canned tomato products offer great nutritional value!
 The antioxidant lycopene has been found to be more readily available to our bodies in processed tomato products than in fresh.
 One study also found that a diet rich in tomato paste can even help protect your skin from sun burn.
 So cool!
 This doesn’t mean you should stop eating delicious, fresh tomatoes, but it means that tomatoes are one canned vegetable that offer amazing health benefits.

 - 1 tablespoon olive oil

-- 5 gloves of fresh garlic (not from a jar), minced
+- 5 cloves fresh garlic minced (not from a jar)

-- 3 tablespoons of olive oil (or the same amount left from browning meat for sauce)
+- 3 tablespoons olive oil (or the same amount left from browning meat for sauce)

 - 28 oz can crushed tomatoes

 - 1-2 tablespoons brown sugar (use less for less sweetness if that's not your thing)